| < 1926 | 1928-1932 Graham-Paige > |

 Despite the unfavorable conditions under which the company operated earlier in the year its loss for the entire quarter was slight compared with the losses sustained by the subsidiaries, because the selling season was slow in getting under way. . .
 Outlook for the remainder of the year [is] good.
 There has been a steady increase in the sale of all models since the selling season opened, particularly on the new eight cylinder model. . .
 The eight cylinder model with its new transmission has met with decided public approval in both domestic and foreign markets.
 The increased number of models manufactured by the company has given it a greater market and has met with the approval of Paige dealers.

-Whether it was the trend in sales, the profitability of the company or the challenge of manufacturing a well-engineered automobile, Harry Jewett began began considering his options.
-In the meantime, Paige-Detroit attracted the notice of truck-making brothers Joseph, Robert and Ray Graham.
+Whether it was the trend in sales, the profitability of the company or the challenge of manufacturing a well-engineered automobile, Harry Jewett had begun considering his options.
+At the same time Paige-Detroit attracted the notice of truck-making brothers Joseph, Robert and Ray Graham.
 The Graham brothers had sold their automotive interests in the previous year, and they were looking for an opportunity to get back into the industry.

 GRAHAMS IN CONTROL OF PAIGE-DETROIT